 - Controlling storage, handling, and delivery of the CIs

-Responsible for the Configuration Management Plan
+Developing the Configuration Management Plan (CMP)

-Configuration Management Plan Updates
+Configuration Management Plan (CMP) Template

-Template: Configuration Management Plan
+Template: Configuration Management Plan (CMP)

-Sample Configuration Management Plan Outline
+Sample Configuration Management Plan (CMP) Outline

 - Document Overview